+Improve your hiring skills.
 As a manager you might be thinking that hiring isn’t an important management skill.
-For most managers it’s certainly not something that you need to do frequently so why invest time refining a management skill that’s seldom utilised?
+For most managers, it’s certainly not something that you need to do frequently so why invest time refining a management skill that’s seldom utilized?

 What I like about this excerpt from Steve Jobs is that it shows you just how passionate he was about hiring the best people.
 And he took it seriously – it wasn’t something to be rushed.

 But he also gives sound reasoning.
 I don’t think anyone could argue the fact that spending time hiring good people is the best investment of your time.

 How Will a Recruitment Process Add Value and Make Your Hiring More Effective?